wily13/MoviesDbApp/README.md

-Android Jetpack Pro (Final Submission) - Movie Catalogue
+Android Jetpack Pro - Movie Catalogue
 ===================================

 ### A basic sample android application to understand Clean Architecture in a very simple way and is written in Kotlin.